Thursday, December 18, 2025

 2026-27 Enrollment Predictions

-The data is beginning to emerge on enrollment for 2026-27.
-The early applications on Common App show increases from underrepresented groups and a decline of international applications.
+Common Apps show increases from underrepresented groups and a decline of international applications.
 Selective institutions are experiencing the smallest increases.
 "International students applying dropped 9 percent compared to this point last year, driven by a 14 percent drop in applicants from India."
 The erratic policies and pronouncements of the Trump administration have created uncertainty that international students must consider when they apply to study abroad.
+The Trump administration's revocation of 8,000 current international study visas and freezing visas from 74 countries by the Statement Department is one factor contributing to ambivalence.
+Another factor is that students knew, and evidence reveals, that the Department of Homeland Security deliberately targeted students for their political perspectives, especially those who expressed pro-Palestinian views.
+The 2025 international student visas dropped 35.6%, which is a clear indication of prospects' concerns.
+Analysis of the F-1 denials revealed a patterned rejection of countries by the Trump administration, with the highest applicant denials being from African continent, Middle East, and South Asia.

 The irony of the decline in enrollment at non-selective and community colleges is that they are lower cost and they are typically not subject to the political scrutiny that more prominent and elite colleges face.
 If cost and public perception are so important, how is it that some data show relative stability in the ranks of more expensive and selective institutions?
 Cost transparency is important and it should be coupled with the growing realization among students and families that increased return on investment comes when students attend more visible and elite colleges.
 Having suffered precipitous decline over the last several years, two-thirds of Americans say that attending college is not "worth the cost because people often graduate without specific job sklls and with a large amount of debt to pay off."